mozerpol/learningRISC-V/README.md

 ```
 If you click `Run`  all code will be executed.
 In this case, the x1 and x2 registers will change:
 ![venus_memory](https://user-images.githubusercontent.com/43972902/101665262-0e324380-3a4d-11eb-80f6-ef268bbe9608.png)

 On the left side you can see register numbers (from 0 to 31) with their mnemonics.
 The contents of registers are displayed hexadecimal, this is the default.
 If you want to change it, in this part of page, at the bottom you have drop-down list `Display Settings`.
 There you can choose how you want to display the numbers: hexadecimal, decimal, unsigned or ASCII.
 In this part of page you have two bookmarks: `Registers` (I just described this part) and `Memory`.
 If you switch to the `Memory` tab, then you can see what is in the memory part: Text, Data, Heap or Stack.
 The default is Text.
 ![venus_memory_part](https://user-images.githubusercontent.com/43972902/101669479-438d6000-3a52-11eb-9fc6-58f44239e7ec.png)

 Very important thing.
 If you go from the `Simulator` tab to the` Editor` it is the same as clicking on the `Reset` button, so all registers will return to the factory state.

+### Documentation
+The documentation consists of three documents:
+1. User-Level ISA Specification
+There is the user level ISA specification.
+The most important thing is that it discusses the basic instructions and core elements.
+Here are highlighted instructions for RV32I, RV32E and RV64I.
+What does ISA means is in *Terms needing explanation*.
+2. Privileged ISA specification
+It describes the elements of the processor, which are related with management of priority levels.
+3. Debug specification

+### Terms needing explanation